 - Management review, analyze and record an allowance for doubtful accounts on a monthly basis and periodically compare actual results to recorded estimates.
-To facilitate this process, management should regularly write off accounts which are determined to be uncollectible. - Management establish procedures to ensure all revenues are recorded in the proper period. - Management reconcile cash on a monthly basis.
+To facilitate this process, management should regularly write off accounts which are determined to be uncollectible. - Management establish procedures to ensure all revenues are recorded in the proper period. - Management reconcile all subsidiary ledgers to the general ledger on a monthly basis. - Management review all entries to ensure they are posted correctly

-Views of Responsible Officials and Planned Corrective Actions - Management is aware of this situation and will consider and add processes to analyze the allowance for doubtful accounts, to accrue invoices into the proper period to ensure proper posting of rehabilitation charges and to reconcile cash on a monthly basis.
+Views of Responsible Officials and Planned Corrective Actions - Management is aware of this situation and will consider and add processes to analyze the allowance for doubtful accounts, to accrue invoices into the proper period to ensure proper posting of rehabilitation charges and to reconcile account balances monthly.